PCS-UQ: Uncertainty Quantification via the Predictability-Computability-Stability Framework: Introduction

-To tackle model misspecification ignored by traditional statistical frameworks, statisticians have proposed conformal inference \cite{vovk2005algorithmic,shafer2007tutorialconformalprediction,lei2018distribution}.
-Assuming exchangeable data, conformal inference is a distribution- and model-free framework that produces valid prediction sets.
-Conformal inference has been the subject of intense study over the past decade, and has led to many impressive theoretical results.
-However, despite the theoretical guarantees, there has been a lack of large-scale empirical validation of conformal methods.
-A major drawback of conformal methods is that they do not explicitly consider \emph{model selection}.
-By ignoring model selection, conformal inference allows analysts to use inaccurate models that lead to large and unstable prediction sets.
-Moreover, as shown later, popular conformal methods do not achieve the desired coverage on subgroups---a key concern for practitioners.
+To move beyond reliance on correctly specified generative models, statisticians have developed conformal inference \cite{vovk2005algorithmic,shafer2007tutorialconformalprediction,lei2018distribution}.
+Assuming exchangeable data, conformal inference is a distribution-free framework that produces valid prediction sets.
+Conformal inference has been the subject of intense study over the past decade, leading to many impressive theoretical results and practical extensions \cite{angelopoulos2021gentle}.
+One highlight of the framework is its validity guarantee, which holds for any predictive model, regardless of quality.
+However, an inaccurate model can produce unnecessarily large and often unstable prediction sets.
+In practice, the task of model checking is left to practitioners and often overlooked.
+Additionally, because the validity guarantee is marginal, conformal methods can also exhibit coverage shortfalls on subgroups (examined in \cref{sec:reg_exp}) --- a key concern for practitioners.
+Lastly, despite the breadth of theoretical work, empirical comparisons of conformal methods remain limited, leaving open the question of how these practical challenges play out across varying data conditions.

-While conformal inference methods have made progress towards tackling model misspecification ignored by traditional frameworks, robust data analysis will require a broader view of UQ.
-It will require considering uncertainty in every aspect of the data science life cycle (DSLC), from problem formulation and data collection to exploratory analyses, data cleaning, modeling, interpretation, and even visualization \cite{yu2020veridical}.
-To tackle uncertainty generated from the entire DSLC, Yu and Kumbier \cite{yu2020veridical} proposed the Predictability-Computability-Stability (PCS) framework for veridical data science, which recognizes that data-driven conclusions are the result of multiple steps and human judgment calls.
-Examples of these choices are data cleaning methods, model or algorithm choices, hyper-parameter tuning, visualization, and more.
-These choices can have a large effect on analyses, results, and conclusions.
-For example, Breznau et al. \cite{breznau2022observing} showed that even when given identical \emph{cleaned} datasets, different teams of social scientists made choices that led to opposite conclusions.
+While conformal inference has substantially advanced distribution-free prediction, robust data analysis will ultimately require a broader view of UQ.
+It will require considering uncertainty in every stage of the data science life cycle (DSLC), from problem formulation and data collection to exploratory analyses, data cleaning, modeling, interpretation, and even visualization \cite{yu2020veridical}.
+At each stage, researchers face choices --- data cleaning methods, model or algorithm choices, hyperparameter tuning, and more --- that can have a large and often unacknowledged effect on analyses, results, and conclusions.
+For example, Breznau et al. \cite{breznau2022observing} showed that even when given the same dataset and the same domain problem, different teams of social scientists made choices that led to opposite conclusions.
+More broadly, the vast number of choices available to researchers throughout the DSLC \footnote{Gelman and Loken \cite{gelman2013garden} refer to this as the ``garden of forking paths''} creates a hidden universe of uncertainty that is often ignored \cite{simmons2011false, gelman2013garden}.